Obsessive–compulsive disorder: Causes

 The cause of OCD is unknown.
 Both environmental and genetic factors are believed to play a role.
-Risk factors include a history of Adverse Childhood Experiences or other stress-inducing events.
+Risk factors include a history of adverse childhood experiences or other stress-inducing events.

 Drug-induced OCD

-Some medications and other drugs, such as methamphetamine or cocaine, can induce obsessive-compulsive disorder (OCD) in people without previous symptoms.

-Some atypical antipsychotics (second-generation antipsychotics) such as olanzapine (Zyprexa) and clozapine (Clozaril) can induce OCD in people, particularly individuals with schizophrenia.
+Some medications, toxin exposures and drugs, such as methamphetamine or cocaine, can induce obsessive–compulsive symptoms in people without a history of OCD.
+Atypical antipsychotics such as olanzapine and clozapine can induce OCD in some people, particularly individuals with schizophrenia.